UnionOfRAD/manual/en/common-tasks/globalization.md

 ## Using Localized Content

 While it may seem like a simple process from the outside, message globalization is actually a multi-step process.
-This section covers those steps, enabling you to fully use globalized content in in your views.
+This section covers those steps, enabling you to fully use globalized content in your views.
 Here are the steps we'll cover:

 1. Marking messages as translatable.
 The `$t()` and `$tn()` shortcut functions help the extraction tools identify where messages have been in views.